 Applying for a Minor – Engineering Students

 Process - An Engineering student who wishes to minor in a special subject area should complete an "Application for a Minor" form (also available in 111 Towne Building) and have the proposed selection of courses approved by the undergraduate chairperson of the department in which you wish to obtain your minor.
-The completed form should be returned to the Academic Programs Office, 111 Towne Building.
+The completed form should be returned to the Research and Academic Services Office, 111 Towne Building.
 Should the selection of courses you wish to take to complete the minor change, an approved, updated form must be submitted so the transcript reflects the approved selection of courses for the minor area.
 The minor form must be submitted and the courses completed by the end of the student’s final undergraduate semester.

 Requirements - Engineering minors consist of at least 6 course units, all of which must be taken for a grade.
 No more than two courses in the engineering minor may be double counted with courses specified on the student's Course Planning Guide.
 Any course accepted in the engineering category for a major may be accepted as a course to fulfill a minor in that field.